The Best Places to Camp in America's Most Popular National Parks

 There's something magical about setting up camp in a national park, surrounded by impressive mountains, wooded forests, or rocky desert landscapes.
 National park camping allows visitors to fully immerse themselves in the natural beauty of our country's most stunning destinations, from the Pacific coastline of Olympic National Park in Washington to the shores of the Atlantic Ocean in Acadia National Park.
 Plus, with options for RV hookups, traditional campgrounds, and backcountry camping, there's something for every level of comfort and experience in national parks across the country.

-Whether you’re crossing the country in an RV on an extended road trip or simply looking for a peaceful place to get away for a long weekend, there’s a campsite for you.
-We’ve rounded up the best campsites in the 10 most popular national parks, but first, there are a few things to know before camping in a national park.
+Whether you're crossing the country in an RV on an extended road trip or simply looking for a peaceful place to get away for a long weekend, there's a campsite for you.
+We've rounded up the best campsites in some of the most popular national parks, but first, there are a few things to know before camping in a national park.

 Related: More national parks trip ideas